stecue/gMultiwfn/README.md

 ```
 6. Now `Multiwfn` should be found at `$HOME/bin`.
 Add `$HOME/bin` to your `PATH` environment variable if not added before.
 Type `Multiwfn` to see if the building is successful.

-# Switch to a faster LAPACK/BLAS implementation
+# Switch To A Faster LAPACK/BLAS Implementation
 `gMultiwfn` is dynamically linked to `lapack` and `blas` by default.
 The reference implementations of `lapack` and `blas` are usually the slowest and in a lot of cases they can be safely replaced by optimized implementations such as `OpenBLAS` and `ATLAS` using the steps descripted below.
 Note that installing OpenBLAS or ATLAS is beyond the scope of this document and please refer to your distro's manual on that information.

 ## Use `update-alternatives` to make a system-wide change